 - Maximum port power: 30W

 Like PoE Type 1, PoE Type 2 also utilizes 2-pair PoE.
 Its basis is the PoE+ or IEEE 802.3at Ethernet standard, which the Institute of Electrical and Electronic Engineers released in 2009.
-As such, it delivers up to 30W of power at the port level over an Ethernet twisted pair cable and up to 25.5W of power to each device.
+The 802.3at vs 802.3af is a very common question amongst PoE types, so this should help explain the difference.
+IEEE 802.3at delivers up to 30W of power at the port level over an Ethernet twisted pair cable and up to 25.5W of power to each device.
 It connects higher-powered devices to a network such as PTZ cameras, RFID readers, video IP phones, and alarm systems.
 Because it is backward compatible, however, it can support the types of devices typically supported by PoE Type 1 as well as devices supported by PoE Type 2.
 It supports Cat 5 cables or better.

 PoE Type 3